Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 In other words, if you make a lotion that contains water, various oils, emulsifiers, honey, fragrance and preservative, you can’t NAME the product “Honey Heaven” because that would be putting the name of an ingredient in the name of the product.

-Consider the ramifications – if you put only one ingredient name in the name of the product, the consumer could reasonably consider that it is the ONLY ingredient in the product (or at least that it is primarily that ingredient).
+Consider the ramifications: if you put only one ingredient name in the name of the product, the consumer could reasonably consider that it is the ONLY ingredient in the product (or at least that it consists primarily of that ingredient).

-Putting the name of an ingredient in the name of a cosmetic product is likely to confuse the consumer, and could be easily be considered deceptive or misleading.
-Hence you can’t do it.
+Putting the name of an ingredient in the name of a cosmetic product is likely to confuse the consumer, and could easily be considered deceptive or misleading.
+Hence you can’t (shouldn’t) do it.

 Cosmetic: Product Identity